The VIP Gate and the New Dress Code — Modern Paraphrase | nocap.bible

 "They shall teach my people the difference between the holy and the common, and show them how to distinguish between the unclean and the clean.
 In a dispute, they shall act as judges and judge according to my judgments.
 They shall keep my laws and my statutes in all my appointed feasts, and they shall keep my Sabbaths holy."

 — knowing the difference between what's sacred and what's ordinary, what's clean and what isn't — that was the priests' core curriculum.
 They weren't just performing rituals.
 They were training an entire nation to see the world through God's categories.
-And in disputes, they didn't judge by popular opinion.
+And in disputes, they didn't by popular opinion.
 They judged by God's standard.

 The Rules of Death and Cleansing ⚱️